Bears-R-Us/arkouda-contrib/arkouda_workflows/README.md

       instance: arkouda-on-k8s-metrics-exporter
 ```

-The label matching one of the Prometheus matchLabels elements is specified in the prometheus-match-label Argo workflow parameters as shown below.

 ## Commands

 ### deploy arkouda workflow

 The [deploy-arkouda-on-kubernetes-command.sh](deploy-arkouda-on-kubernetes-command.sh) script is used to deploy AoK utilizing several environment variables.
-In the base configuration Arkouda runs as the default AOK user,  an example of which is shown below:
+In the base configuration Arkouda runs as the default AoK user,  an example of which is shown below:

 ```
 export KUBERNETES_URL=https://localhost:6443